Free: Assessment Does your website build trust with buyers and bring in revenue?

 If you are struggling to get those parties listed above to take down the site, you can move into submitting a Google DMCA request to have the content links removed.

-Essentially, the DMCA strengthens the legal protection of intellectual property rights in our world of emerging technology.
-It contains 5 sections, with title II outlining “certain legal duties with which Online Service Providers (OSPs) must comply in order to limit their legal liabilities in the event a user of their service violates copyright laws.”
+Essentially, the Google DMCA strengthens the legal protection of intellectual property rights in our world of emerging technology.
+It contains five sections, with Title II outlining “certain legal duties with which Online Service Providers (OSPs) must comply in order to limit their legal liabilities in the event a user of their service violates copyright laws.”

 This is where Google comes in.

-Note: Submitting this request is only getting the site removed from Google Search, this does not technically take down the website altogether.
+(Note: Submitting this request is only getting the site removed from Google Search.
+This does not technically take down the website altogether.
 You can also submit a Bing DMCA if you have organic traffic from that search engine as well.
-If you need the website taken down completely, I suggest moving onto the next subheader.
+If you need the website taken down completely, I suggest moving on to Plan D, which we'll cover next.)

 If your entire site was copied, you can use a site crawler, such as https://www.xml-sitemaps.com/, to generate all the links on the duplicated site to be pasted into the copyrighted text field.
 Then, do a find and replace for the domain on all of those links, and replace it with yours to submit as the originals (this only works if the only change is the domain part of the URL).

-The links that are in Google Search Results will show as removed if they violate the DMCA, if the links have not been indexed, then Google will not be able to take action on them.
+The links that are in Google search results will show as removed if they violate the DMCA, but if the links have not been indexed, then Google will not be able to take action on them.

-In IMPACTs case, we submitted 500 duplicated links, and Google has been slowly segmenting them based upon what’s actually in the search results.
+In IMPACT's case, we submitted 500 duplicated links, and Google slowly segmented them based on what was actually appearing in the search results.

 DMCA Takedown

-In the case that you need the site to be taken down entirely, you can issue a DMCA Takedown who can personally remove the site for you.
-The catch is it costs $199 per site, but, for many, this can be a perfect price to pay rather than getting legal experts involved.
+In the case that you need the site to be taken down entirely, you can issue a DMCA Takedown that can personally remove the site for you.
+The catch is it costs $199 per site, but, for many, this can be a better price to pay than getting legal experts involved.

-Overall, this is the most cost-effective option for those looking to get the site removed who are left with no other potential options.
+Overall, this is the most cost-effective option for businesses looking to get a site removed after other attempts failed.

 In the event that neither responds, you can then move into filing a lawsuit, but, this is an absolute last resort due to its extreme stress on your time and resources.

-If you’re considering this route, make sure the damages you are suing for outweigh the money you are pumping into the lawsuit.
-When an entire large scale site and SEO value are on the line, it may be more worthwhile, but for a page or two, it may be better to attempt the Google DMCA approach.
+If you’re considering this route, make sure the damages you are suing for outweigh the money the lawsuit will cost you.
+Depending on your circumstances, it may be worthwhile, but for a page or two, it may be better to keep attempting the Google DMCA approach.

 • Google Alerts - This tool enables you to monitor content around search queries you enter into it.
 For example, if you have popular articles on your site, you can input the title as the query to make sure no one is duplicating its content.

 • Copyscape - This searches for duplicate content on the URL you enter in the search box.
-While beneficial for single pages, you’d need the premium service if you are looking to batch check multiple pages at once (which can check up to 10k pages).
+While beneficial for single pages, you’d need the premium service if you are looking to batch check multiple pages at once, up to 10k pages.

-• DMCA Protection - Offers both a basic and pro service that, depending on which you choose, monitors and scans for any copies that appear online, prevents right click, etc. The basic is free, while the pro is only $10 a month.
-This is ideal for those who have has issues in the past of their pages being duplicated frequently.
+• DMCA protection - Offers both a basic and pro service that, depending on which you choose, monitors and scans for any copies that appear online.
+The basic is free, while the higher tiers are only $10-15 a month.
+This is ideal for those who have had issues in the past with their pages being duplicated frequently.

-• Disabling Right Clicks, Highlighting - There are ways you can disable right-click to prevent people from stealing text or imagery from your site.
-You can even stop your images from being indexed or disable reverse image search on them.
-If you’ve found smaller things on your site tend to be copied, these fixes may help prevent this.
+• Disabling right clicks, highlighting - There are ways you can disable right-click to prevent people from stealing text or imagery from your site.
+You can even stop your images from being indexed — or disable image search on them.
+If you’ve found that smaller things on your site tend to be copied, these fixes may help prevent this.

-At the end of the day, as long as your content exists online, people can take it one way or another, copyright symbol or not.
+At the end of the day, as long as your content exists online, people can take it, copyright symbol or not.
 There are even services out there that can duplicate sites for a price, and scary enough, they are easy to find.
+AI adds a whole other concern as well.

 Free: Assessment